LoganConnor44/anki-templates/readme.md

 # Features

-Aside from making your flashcards look pretty, this project has three note-worthy features:
+Aside from making your flashcards look beautiful, this project has three note-worthy features:
 1. Stroke Order Animation
     * On the answer side of the writing cards, the hanzi will animate the stroke order by default.
 2. Pleco Integration